 Administer, score, and graph

-Every progress monitoring probe has specific administration and scoring guidelines that teachers should carefully follow to ensure fidelity and accuracy of measurement.
+Every progress monitoring probe has specific administration and scoring guidelines that educators should carefully follow to ensure fidelity and accuracy of measurement.

-By examining the data on the GOM graph, teachers can determine whether the student is making adequate progress.
+By examining the data on the GOM graph, educators can determine whether the student is making adequate progress.

 Make data-based instructional decisions

-At least six data points are needed to create a clear picture of how the student is performing.
+At least six to eight data points are needed to create a clear picture of how the student is performing.

-Teachers can evaluate student performance by using the Four-Point Method.
-This involves examining the relationship between the four most recent data points and the goal line on the student’s graph.
+Four-Point Method—This involves examining the relationship between the four most recent data points and the goal line on the student’s graph.

-The Four-Point Method can help teachers decide whether to increase the student’s goal, change their instruction, or make no changes.
+Both methods can help educators decide whether they should increase the student’s goal, change their instruction, or make no changes.

-A graph can facilitate meaningful conversations about student performance with a number of stakeholders, including students, parents, and other professionals.
+A graph can facilitate meaningful conversations about student performance with students, parents, and other professionals.